stfc/PSyclone/doc/user_guide/dynamo0p3.rst

       This value is passed in separately.
 Again, the intent is determined from the metadata (see :ref:`dynamo0.3-api-meta-args`).

-      1) If the field entry has a stencil access then add an integer stencil-size argument with intent ``in``.
-This will supply the number of cells in the stencil.
+      1) If the field entry has a stencil access then add an integer (or if the stencil is of type CROSS2D, an integer array of dimension(4)) stencil-size argument with intent ``in``.
+This will supply the number of cells in the stencil or in the case of the CROSS2D stencil the number of cells in each branch of the stencil.
+      2) If the stencil is of type CROSS2D then a integer of intent ``in`` for the max branch length is needed.
+This is used in defining the dimensions of the stencil dofmap array and is required due to the varying length of the branches of the stencil when used on planar meshes.
+      3) Also needed is a stencil dofmap array of type integer and intent ``in`` in either 2 or 3 dimensions.
+For a CROSS2D stencil the array needs dimensions of (number-of-dofs-in-cell, max-branch-length, 4).
+         All other stencils need dimensions of (number-of-dofs-in-cell, stencil-size).
-      2) If the field entry stencil access is of type ``XORY1D`` then add an integer direction argument with intent ``in``.
+      4) If the field entry stencil access is of type ``XORY1D`` then add an additional integer direction argument with intent ``in`` is needed.

    3) If the current entry is a field vector then for each dimension of the vector, include a field array.
 The field array name is